 You also don’t get much control over where you invest your money — investment options are determined by the state that offers the plan — and some states charge relatively high fees.

-Finally, having a 529 plan could reduce your child’s eligibility for financial aid.
+Having a 529 plan could also reduce your child’s eligibility for financial aid.
 While there are some changes being made to how the Department of Education calculates financial aid, particularly Pell Grants, your family’s finances are considered, and a robust 529 plan could make it harder for your child to get the better forms of aid that are available.

-Whether you’re on the fence about a 529 plan or you’re sure that you don’t want to use one, there are some alternatives to 529 plans that could work for your situation and goals.
+Whether you’re on the fence about a 529 plan or you’re sure that you don’t want to use one, there are some alternatives that could work for your situation and goals.